 Filing for Concurrent Transfer Credit

 Concurrent transfer credit may be awarded for courses taken at other institutions while a student is enrolled in one of the BAC's degree programs.
 Any course taken outside the BAC must be preapproved by the Director of Student Placement to ensure that it will meet degree requirements.
+Any transfer credits submitted after 1 year of matriculation will be subject to a Transfer Credit Fee.
 The following steps must be taken:

 - Contact Academic Advising at firstname.lastname@example.org requesting preapproval.
 Specify which degree requirement the course is intended to fulfill and enclose the name of the college, the number of credits or credit hours, and full course information, including a course description.